 RBL List

-For fighting spam maybe you use RBL lists.
-The problem is that DNS servers will be limited in the amount of requests that they can do.
-So when you use your provider DNS and other people will also use this DNS server you will hit a max pretty easy.
-Better is to use your own resolver for this.
+For fighting spam, maybe you use RBL lists.
+The problem is that DNS servers will be limited in the amount of requests they can do.
+So when you use your provider’s DNS and other people will also use this DNS server, you will hit a max pretty easily.
+It’s better to use your own resolver for this.

 Note: If you are running a commercial server you should be paying or donating to use this lists in general.